UDOOboard/IoT-Docs/docs/02_Server/01_Account_Registration.md

-You need to register a new account to use the UDOO IoT Cloud.
-You need to register your account only the first time.
+You need to register a new **UDOO IoT Account** to use the UDOO IoT Cloud.
+Obviously you need to register your account only the first time.

 Go to this page: